dev-human/dev-human/source/_posts/2014-07-15-lessons-learned-from-observing-my-children.md

 background, they followed a completely separate path in learning about the table's ability to inflict pain.

 **My lesson is:**<br>
-Everyone you wil ever meet has followed a different path of learning.
+Everyone you will ever meet has followed a different path of learning.
 Respect that difference, as someone who might seem less experienced than you might know a little something about a table right above your head!

 ### 2. Always point out wrongs as a matter-of-fact